Are you looking for the best free things to do in York? This is your guide.

-York is an immersion of Roman history and this is appreciated the first minute you walk into the city.
+York is an immersion in Roman history, and this is appreciated the first minute you walk into the city.

 Like many Medieval cities, the city of York was protected by the walls.
 Nowadays, you’ll be surprised to know that York has more miles of intact wall than other cities, like Chester, in the United Kingdom.

-I’ve never done the full walls trail, but if you do have the time, it’s completely worth it!
-Along the walk, you’ll contemplate outstanding buildings such as the Minster or Clifford tower as well as discover beautiful streets and residential areas.
+I’ve never completed the full walls trail, but it’s completely worth it if you have the time!
+Along the walk, you’ll contemplate outstanding buildings such as the Minster or Clifford Tower and discover beautiful streets and residential areas.

-The Shambles is the most photographed street in the city.
-Its timber-framed buildings dating back to the 14th century and cobblestone path make you feel like you’re in a different era, and this is why attract many tourists.
+The Shambles is the most photographed street in the city and one of the best places to visit in York.
+Its timber-framed buildings dating back to the 14th century and cobblestone path make you feel like you’re in a different era, and this is why it attracts many tourists.